People have a fever, chills, and drenching sweats and sometimes chest pain, difficulty breathing, and a cough.

 (See also Overview of Fungal Infections.)

 Spores of Blastomyces enter the body through the airways when the spores are inhaled.
 Thus, blastomycosis affects primarily the lungs, but the fungi occasionally spread through the bloodstream to other areas of the body, most commonly the skin.
+It can also spread to the prostate gland, epididymides, testes, seminal vesicles, kidneys, vertebrae, ends of long bones, the deepest layer of the skin, central nervous system, the membranes lining the mouth or nose, thyroid gland, lymph nodes, and bone marrow.

 Most cases of blastomycosis occur in areas of North America where the fungus lives in the soil near river beds: